BCcampus/opentextbooks/README.md

 ### Will be useful if you also have any instances of:
 - an instance of LimeSurvey
-- an instance of Piwik
+- an instance of Matomo
 - an instance of WordPress
 - an instance of Equella

 ## Functionality
 This application can consume API's from
- 1. A soon-to-be-open-source book repository (Equella) to display books from a collection
+ 1. [Equella](https://github.com/equella/Equella) to display books from a collection OR
  2. [DSpace](http://dspace.org/) to display books from a collection
  2. [LimeSurvey](https://www.limesurvey.org/) to display book reviews
  3. [Matomo Analytics](https://matomo.org/) to access book statistics